techidaily/site-win11-tips/source/_posts/overcoming-operation-failure-in-windows-11-error-0x0000011b.md

  To fix the error without uninstalling the security update, you’ll need to create a new registry entry to disable the feature.
 Here’s how to do it.

  Note that modifying your Windows Registry involves risk.
-We recommend you[back up your Windows registry](http://www.makeuseof.com/tag/backup-restore-windows-registry/) and[create a system restore](https://www.makeuseof.com/windows-11-create-restore-point/) before proceeding with the steps below.
+We recommend you [back up your Windows registry](http://www.makeuseof.com/tag/backup-restore-windows-registry/) and [create a system restore](https://www.makeuseof.com/windows-11-create-restore-point/) before proceeding with the steps below.

 Next, follow these steps to disable CVE-2021-1678 mitigation: